-As the Company's head office and main operations are based on the outskirts of Alexandra in Sandton, the Group's socio-economic development programs are mainly centered around development programs for the youth, elderly, woman and people with disabilities, living within the Alexandra community.
+As the Company's head office and main operations are based on the outskirts of Alexandra in Sandton, the Group's socioeconomic development programs are mainly centered around development programs for the youth, elderly, woman and people with disabilities, living within the Alexandra community.
 The programs vary from community training, encouraging the skills development of the unemployed; support to the Alexander Police force, clinic and old age home; support for development programs for sport in the area; and programs focusing on conservation, education and waste management.

-More specifically, the main beneficiaries of NWHL's Socio-Economic Development Initiative during the 2015 financial year were as follows:
+More specifically, the main beneficiaries of NWHL's Socio-Economic Development Initiatives during the 2016 financial year were as follows:

-- Africa Tikkun, developing communities in South Africa by providing essential services to these disadvantaged communities. - Alexandra Health Centre who provide primary healthcare services to the community. - Phuthaditjaba Qogizizwe who provide care for the aged. - Sparrow Ministries who provides care and comfort to adults and children who have been infected or affected by the HIV/AIDS pandemic. - Down Syndrome Association Gauteng who serve our disabled communities. - St Mary's Children's Home who provide for the basic needs of children.
+- Africa Tikkun, developing communities in South Africa by providing essential services to these disadvantaged communities. - Alexandra Health Centre who provide primary healthcare services to the community. - Phuthaditjaba Qoqizizwe who provide care for the aged. - Sparrow Ministries who provides care and comfort to adults and children who have been infected or affected by the HIV/AIDS pandemic. - Down Syndrome Association Gauteng who serve our disabled communities. - St Mary's Children's Home who provide for the basic needs of children. - The Haven Care Centre who uplift and educate individuals in our rural communities.